tradingammer3/StockAnalysis/README.md

-# Stock Fundamental and Technical Analysis
+# Stock Fundamental and Technical Analysis.

+Details will be shared soon!